everly-gif/Monty-Hall-Paradox/README.md

 **Although this might sound as a game of luck, it's a game of probablity**.
 The trick here is to take every swap monty has to offer to increase your chance of winning.
 Note the word **_increase_**.
 No one can gaurantee the output of this game (it's all about probability), you might choose to swap and still **lose**(ouch).
 But choosing to swap everytime gives you a higher chance of taking that car home as you are dealing with the rest 2/3 i.e 66% of chance.

 ### Program
 The python program simulates this paradox for you, make smart choices and increase your score.
-Find out more statistics such as wins and loses with swaps and without swaps, success rates an even loss rates.
+Find out more statistics such as wins and loses with swaps and without swaps, success rates and even loss rates.